0x73746F66/trivialsec-trivialscan-lambda/src/config/rules/issue_1.3.md

-The server indivated client certificate subject's it will accept, or the client presented a Certificate to initiate an MTLS connection with this server.
+The server indicated client certificate subject's it will accept, or the client presented a Certificate to initiate an M/TLS connection with this server.